-When I look at God's creation I agree with David-compared to God I am totally insignificant.
-I know nothing and I can do nothing.
-Why should I ever think I can tell God how things ought to be, or what He should do?
-I can't even properly manage my own life.
-And yet I want to be in charge of everything that I care about.
+When we look at God's creation, we have tp agree with David-compared to God, we are totally insignificant.
+We know nothing and we can do nothing.
+Why should we suppose that we can tell God how things ought to be, or what He should do?
+We can't even properly manage our own lives.
+And yet we want to be in charge of everything that we care about.

-No. We need to recognize, and admit, and accept the fact that the Lord alone is God.
+No. We need to recognize, and admit, and accept as fact, that the Lord alone is God.